Ridge Preservation cost & benefits explained

 5. How long does healing take after ridge preservation?

-Healing typically takes 3–6 months, depending on patient biology, graft type, and membrane selection.
+Healing typically takes 3–6 months, depending on patient biology and graft type.
 Preserved sites generally maintain contour better, making implant planning more straightforward.

 6. Do patients feel the financial benefit of ridge preservation?